manaswinidas/rudder-docker/README.md

 # rudder-oss

-Rudder is an open-source alternative to Segment written in Go.
+Rudder is an open source, private-cloud Segment alternative built with a focus on Privacy and Security for Enterprises, written in Go and React. " https://rudderlabs.com.

 Setup
 =====